 TABLE OF CONTENTS

-- Work with the wizard - Always use the Setup Wizard to start building a line chart, you can always add expressions or edit data in the property panel once you have the basic version.
+- Work with the wizard - Always use the Setup Wizard to start building a line chart; you can always add expressions or edit data in the property panel once you have the basic version.

 - Forecasts and Predictions - If you'd like to use analytics forecasting in your line chart, we've got an article on Advanced Analytics to help you understand and apply it without any coding or extra installations.

-- Forcast Data can't be exported.
+- Forecast Data can't be exported.